 9 Who shall be punished with everlasting destruction from the presence of the Lord, and from the glory of his power;

-When the glory comes down, it will be edifying to the righteous and a most uncomfortable “fire” upon the unrighteous.
+When the glory comes down, it will be edifying to the righteous, but for the unrighteous, it will be a most uncomfortable “fire.”
 It will be a day of peace and rest to the righteous, but a time of tribulation and vengeance upon the disobedient.

-Before Jesus can actually descend to earth, its inhabitants must be prepared to endure his presence.
-The first time Jesus came, he came down to our level of existence.
-The second time, we are required to come up to his.
-This is why there are stages to his coming.
-This work of preparing the inhabitants of earth by the angels has been entirely overlooked by prophecy writers.
+Before Jesus can descend to earth, its inhabitants must be ready to endure his presence.
+The first time Jesus came to earth, he lived at our level of existence.
+The second time, we’re required to come up to his.
+For this reason, there are stages to his coming.
+Prophecy writers have entirely overlooked this work of preparing the inhabitants of the earth by the angels.

 Most leap from tribulations > to the antichrist > to the coming of Jesus on the earth.

-Instead of putting Jesus’ descent first and our rulership under him second, we understand from the Five Stages that our rulership and service will begin much sooner with the ministry of angels and most importantly by the direction of The Ancient of Days discussed next.
+Instead of putting Jesus’ descent first and our rulership under him second, we understand from the Five Stages that our rulership and service will begin much sooner with the ministry of angels and, most importantly, by the direction of The Ancient of Days.